opendocsg/slw-judgments-backfill/2018_SGHCR_6/report.md

 21     In this regard, Mr Koh contended that the Contested Amendment amounted to an abuse of process for three reasons:

- (a) First, the Contested Amendment was, in effect, the Plaintiff’s attempt to seek a “second bite at the cherry”, and such amendments should not be allowed (citing Asia Business Forum Pte Ltd v Long Ai Sin [2004] 2 SLR(R) 173 (“ Asia Business Forum ”)).
+ (a) First, the Contested Amendment was, in effect, the Plaintiff’s attempt to seek a “second bite at the cherry”, and such amendments should not be allowed (citing Asia Business Forum Pte Ltd v Long Ai Sin <span class="citation">[2004] 2 SLR(R) 173</span> (“ Asia Business Forum ”)).
 For one-and-a-half years, the Plaintiff had pursued the claim for unpaid rent and interim payment solely against the 1st Defendant. [note: 7] It was only following the 1st Defendant’s voluntary winding up that the Plaintiff attempted to “circumvent the insolvency regime” by pursuing the unpaid rent claim against the 2nd Defendant, when the 2nd Defendant was not himself a party to the Tenancy Agreement. [note: 8] The Plaintiff was therefore seeking to introduce the issue of unpaid rent in another form to be “re-litigated” between the 2nd Defendant and himself. [note: 9]

  (b) Second, it was an abuse of process to litigate incrementally, unless the decision to do so is reasonable and bona fide (citing Antariksa Logistics Pte Ltd and others v Nurdian Cuaca and

- others [2017] SGHC 60 (“ Antariksa ”)).
+ others <span class="citation">[2017] SGHC 60</span> (“ Antariksa ”)).
 In this regard, the Plaintiff had provided no satisfactory justification for why he chose to litigate the issue of unpaid rent incrementally – first against the 1 st Defendant, and only now against the 2nd Defendant. [note: 10]

- (c) Third, the Contested Amendment was based on a claim that the Plaintiff, exercising reasonable diligence, might have brought forward earlier (citing Goh Nellie v Goh Lian Teck and others [2007] 1 SLR(R) 453 at [51]).
+ (c) Third, the Contested Amendment was based on a claim that the Plaintiff, exercising reasonable diligence, might have brought forward earlier (citing Goh Nellie v Goh Lian Teck and others <span class="citation">[2007] 1 SLR(R) 453</span> at [51]).
 The fact that Plaintiff’s present counsel might have advised him differently from the Plaintiff’s previous counsel was not sufficient to justify belatedly introducing a new cause of action. [note: 11]

 22     Mr Wong contended that the Contested Amendment did not cause any unfairness or prejudice to the Defendants which could not be compensated by costs.
 This was because the Contested Amendment arose from substantially the same facts that have already been pleaded.
 He further argued that while the ground for the new claim existed since the commencement of the present suit, this cause of action was being introduced pursuant to a “completely fresh study” of the suit by Plaintiff’s present counsel, who had taken over conduct of the matter only in November 2017.
 The Plaintiff should not be precluded from bringing the claim as a means of punishment for his errors or the errors of his solicitors (citing _Wright Norman_ at [25]).
 While delay has been occasioned, delay _per se_

-did not amount to prejudice or injustice to the 2nd Defendant (citing _Review Publishing Co Ltd and another v Lee Hsien Loong and another appeal_ [2010] 1 SLR 52 at [114]).
+did not amount to prejudice or injustice to the 2nd Defendant (citing _Review Publishing Co Ltd and another v Lee Hsien Loong and another appeal_ <span class="citation">[2010] 1 SLR 52</span> at [114]).

 _Decision_